pipekit/argo-workflows-ci-example/README.md

 * modifies the html that will be copied into the container to inject the unique name of the running workflow;
 * builds a container from a Dockerfile and pushes to a registry;
 * deploys a Kubernetes Deployment manifest that uses the newly-built container to deploy a static website;

+Then a second workflow does the same but:
 * builds a second container from a Dockerfile and pushes to a registry using a different tag;
 * uses Argo Rollouts to control the rollout of this second image over the top of the first.